forrestxu123/Android-Framework-System-Design/quality/crash.md

 A long-lived object referencing a short-lived object can cause memory leaks because the short-lived object may not be appropriately released.

 - Excessive Memory Allocation:
-Allocating too much memory in the stack or heap can strain system resources and result in performance degradation.
+Allocating too much memory in the stack or heap can burden system resources and result in performance degradation.

 - Garbage Collection Overhead:
 Frequent GC cycles due to an abundance of memory allocation can impact performance negatively.